InstructTime++: Time Series Classification with Multimodal Language Modeling via Implicit Feature Enhancement: InstructTime++

 \paragraph{Visual Implicit Feature Extraction} While statistical features effectively capture numerical properties, they are often insufficient for characterizing the overall shape and morphological structure of time series, especially complex nonlinear hierarchical patterns.
 To solve the problem, we further leverage the visual understanding capability of VLMs to extract perception-driven structural patterns.
 Explicit contextual features guide the visual rendering strategy and the perceptual focus of the VLM, enabling the extraction of structurally relevant patterns aligned with the target task.
 Specifically, a one-dimensional time series $\mathbf{X}$ is first transformed into a two-dimensional visualization $\mathbf{V}$ according to domain-informed rendering rules.
 The resulting image is then processed by a VLM to perceive structural characteristics at multiple temporal scales, including global trends, local shape patterns, and fine-grained fluctuations.
 These visual cues are aggregated to form perception-driven visual features that reflect the overall temporal morphology.
+From an efficiency perspective, visual rendering and VLM-based processing introduce additional computational cost compared to statistical feature extraction~\cite{song2025comprehensive}.
+However, these components can be optionally enabled based on task requirements.
+In practice, the resulting visual features can also be pre-computed and stored as textualized representations, thereby avoiding repeated overhead during inference.
+This design enables a flexible trade-off between representation richness and computational efficiency, while maintaining the modularity of the proposed framework.